 “Dear Dr./Mr./Ms. X,” That’s it.
 Keep it simple.

 If there is a chance the reader does not know you, this is recommended.
-If you are a senior veterinary student and you just got off a clinic rotation with the person, this is not necessary.
+If you are a senior student and you just got off a clinic rotation with the person, this is not necessary.
 I would suggest two lines.
-The first is giving your current professional role and the context of how you know each other.
+The first is giving your current professional role and the context how you know each other.
 “My name is John Smith and I am a senior majoring in Biology; I was a student in your research seminar course.”

 The second line provides something memorable about you or your interaction.
 “I did the research project comparing pricing of men and women’s beauty products.”